Probability error bounds for approximation of functions in reproducing kernel Hilbert spaces: Introduction

-Our approach uses some ideas and facts from convergence of discrete samplings in RKHSs coming from H.~K\"orezlio\u glu \cite{korezli} and S.~Saitoh and Y.~Sawano \cite{saitoh} and, for this reason, in Subsection~\ref{ss:cds} we briefly review some concepts and results related to projections on finite dimensional subspaces generated by sampling sequences, uniqueness sets, and realizations of RKHSs from discrete samplings.
-Then, in Subsection~\ref{ss:intrkhs} we briefly review some basic concepts and results on the Bochner integral that plays a major role in our main results and, finally, in Subsection~\ref{ss:mbci} we review the Markov-Bienaym\'e-Chebyshev Inequality that we use.

-These results are confined to the special case of a separable RKHS $\cH$ of functions on an arbitrary set $X$, due to several reasons, one of them being the fact that the Bochner integral is requiring this extra assumption, but we not see this as a loss of generality since most of the spaces of interest for applications are separable.
+These results are confined to the special case of a separable RKHS $\cH$ of functions on an arbitrary set $X$, due to several reasons, one of them being the fact that the Bochner integral is requiring the assumption of separability, but we do not see this as a loss of generality since most of the spaces of interest for applications are separable.
 In the last section we present two examples that point out the applicability, and the limitations of our results as well, the first to the uniform probability distribution on the compact interval $[-\pi,\pi]$, together with a class of bounded continuous kernels, and the second to the Hardy space $H^2(\DD)$ corresponding to the Szeg\"o kernel which is unbounded.
-In each case we calculate precisely the space $\cH_P$, its reproducing kernel $K_P$, and the operator $L_{P,K}$.
+In each case we can explicitly calculate the space $\cH_P$, its reproducing kernel $K_P$, and the operator $L_{P,K}$.